How to cite Shakespeare in MLA

 Quoting Shakespeare in MLA

-Shakespeare quotations may take the form of prose, verse, or dialogue.
+Shakespeare quotations generally take the form of verse or dialogue.

 Quoting verse

 To quote up to three lines of verse from a play or poem, just treat it like a normal quotation.
-Use a forward slash (/) to indicate a new line.
+Use a forward slash (/) with spaces around it to indicate a new line.

 If there’s a stanza break within the quotation, indicate it with a double forward slash (//).